luketych/playground--mcp-model_context_protocol/milestones.md

     [✅] Updated tests to use GET for polling operations [✅] Fixed "Method Not Allowed" error for curl GET requests [✅] More RESTful design for polling operation

+15. Configuration Centralization
+    [✅] Created central config.py file
+    [✅] Moved all port configurations to config
+    [✅] Moved MCP server URL and endpoint configurations to config [✅] Updated App A to use config for ports and URLs [✅] Updated App B to use config for ports and URLs [✅] Updated MCP Server to use config for port
+    [✅] Updated test_flow.py to use config for ports and URLs [✅] Updated main.py process management to use config ports

+16. Documentation and Integration Testing
+    [✅] Updated README with correct port configurations [✅] Added integration test for curl commands
+    [✅] Verified end-to-end flow with running servers [✅] Improved error handling in App B for Claude API errors [✅] All configurations verified working through integration test